Liathers/A-Level-NEA/README.md

 ## Acknowledgements

- - There is a good change things will not work as planned
+ - There is a good chance things will not work as planned
  - Spaghetti code may be a staple within this projet